JiaWu-Repository/Classifier-Weka/README.md

 * Choose the best K value (1-10);

 ### Exercise -V
-* Which feature has the highest impact on the "Friendly"?
+* Which feature(s) has the highest impact on the "Friendly"?
 * Data source "Rabbit_Sydney_Data".
 * What else knowledge do you discover via Weka?